brevdev/brev-docs/docs/howto/copy-personal-settings.md

 # How To
 ## Copy Personal Settings
-You probably have specific settings you wanna bring to every workspace.
+You probably have specific settings you wanna bring to every workspace, but only on your workspaces.

-Brev.dev supports you having your own setup script.
-The repo has a `.brev/setup.sh` file that gets run on workspace complete, but Brev.dev also runs your personal `.brev/setup.sh` if it exists.
+Brev.dev supports each developer having their own setup script.
+The repo has a `.brev/setup.sh` file that gets run on every single workspace, but Brev.dev also runs each developer's personal `.brev/setup.sh` if it exists.

+## Create a Personal Settings Repo

 From [the console](https://console.brev.dev){:target="_blank"}, go to your profile by clicking "Account" on the top-right.
 ![Screenshot](media/personal-settings-2.png)